lmcl-umd/websiteWork/content/people/header.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "LMCL Lab Members - Fall 2021"
+title = "LMCL Lab Members - Spring 2023"
-  # subtitle = "Lab Members - Fall 2021"
+  # subtitle = "Lab Folks"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.